cylondata/twister2/docs/README.md

     4. Slurm
     5. Nomad
 2. Parallel and Distributed Communications in HPC and Cloud Environments
-    1. Twister2:Net - a dataflow communication library for streaming and large scale batch analysis
+    1. Twister2:Net - a data level dataflow communication library for streaming and large scale batch analysis
-    2. Harp - a BSP (Bulk Synchronous Processing) collective framework for parallel applications and machine learning
+    2. Harp - a BSP (Bulk Synchronous Processing) innovative collective framework for parallel applications and machine learning at message level
-    3. OpenMPI (HPC Environments only)
+    3. OpenMPI (HPC Environments only) at message level
 3. Task Graph - Create dataflow graphs for streaming and batch analysis including iterative computations
 4. Task Scheduler - Schedule the task graph into cluster resources supporting different scheduling algorithms
     1. Datalocality Scheduling